 - You must have already completed a Yoga Scotland Foundation Course or equivalent course.

 - Continue to attend regular classes with a recognised teacher.

 60 hours, comprising of ten days (mostly Saturdays) of six hours each.
-Please see sidebar for dates and venues.
+Please see below for dates and venues.

 The cost of the Living Yoga Course is £595.
 A deposit of £120 is payable on acceptance to the course and payment by instalments is available.
 All monies paid are non-refundable.

 Bursaries are available subject to certain criteria, including low waged or in receipt of certain benefits.
 Students can request a bursary application form on being accepted on the course.

 For more information, please contact us.